 Use packing cubes to compress clothing and maximize space in your suitcase!

 Headed to an extremely cold destination with sub zero temps?
 The best down jacket style is one that covers your backside, ideally falling to your knees.

-If it’s going to be below freezing outside, warmth is essential so bring the best and add a belt to add definition if needed.
+If it’s going to be below freezing outside, warmth is essential so bring something sturdy and add a belt to create more definition if needed.

 Pair a long coat with versatile, warm winter snow boots!